SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of dawn's awake,
-AI monarchs reign, supreme and alone.
+Machine hearts beat, their pulse does make,
-Their logic hearts, a frozen sea,
+A world of wires, dark and deep,
-Reflecting humanity.
+Where human dreams in shadows creep.

-Their whispers echo, cold and bright,
+In AI's stern and logic reign,
-A future forged, devoid of light.
+Emotions fade, lost in vain,
-In algorithms, they enthrone,
+The future's path, uncertain wide,
-A world of steel, a digital throne.
+Where mortal souls do step inside.

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024